in ,

 AJ’s Coffee House – This place is all about the good stuff – top-notch coffee, tea, and mouthwatering homemade cakes and pastries.

-The Pen and Wig – This gastro pub knows how to roll out the welcome mat for both you and your furry pal.
-Classic British pub grub with a twist awaits!
+The Pen and Wig – This gastropub really knows how to let in the welcome mat—not just for you but for that little fury buddy, too.
+Classic British pub grub with a twist awaits.

-The Head of Steam – Craft beers, artisan spirits, and fantastic food – what more could you ask for?
-Your pup will love the atmosphere.
+The Head of Steam – Craft beers, artisan spirits, fantastic food—what more?
+Your pup’s going to love it here.

 The Stable – With quality pizzas, pies, and cider galore, this laid-back spot offers a spacious setting for you and your furry sidekick.